-Saba is a popular destination for eco-tourists and other travelers looking to escape the crowds on many Caribbean islands.
+Saba is a popular destination for eco-tourists and other travelers looking to escape the crowds on many islands.
 Since Saba has no beaches and few shopping opportunities, many travelers decide to visit Saba on a day trip.
-Taking a ferry or boat ride from St. Maarten is a popular option for travelers who want to explore Saba for a day.
-Likewise, the ferry is a good means of travel for vacationers on Saba who wish to spend a day at the beach or shopping in St. Maarten.
+Taking a ferry or boat ride from Sint Maarten is a popular option for travelers who want to explore Saba for a day.
+Likewise, the ferry is a good means of travel for vacationers on Saba who wish to spend a day at the beach or shopping in Sint Maarten.

-Some vacationers staying on Saba may prefer to take the ferry to Fort Bay rather than fly to the island's small airport from St. Maarten.
+Some vacationers staying on Saba may prefer to take the ferry to Fort Bay rather than fly to the island's small airport from Sint Maarten.
 Travelers who are prone to seasickness should be warned that ferry rides can often be rocky, and passengers may need to take precautions to avoid becoming sick.

-Three ferry services provide transport from St. Martin and St. Maarten to Fort Bay on Saba throughout most of the week.
+Three ferry services provide transport from St. Martin and Sint Maarten to Fort Bay on Saba throughout most of the week.
 Ferry travelers are not required to pay a departure tax to leave Saba.
 All visitors should have a passport.

 After disembarking on Saba, travelers can take time to explore the Bottom and Windwardside, or indulge in the scuba diving and hiking that makes the island such a popular destination for eco-tourists.